Bairwa/hello_world/README.md

 # hello_world
-this is just a first project with github.
+this is just a first project with gi now i'm editing the code of readme